breard-r/acmed/README.md

 - Fully customizable archiving method (yes, you can use git or anything else)
 - Run as a deamon: no need to set-up timers, crontab or other time-triggered process
 - Nice and simple configuration file
-- Retry HTTPS request rejected with a badNonce or other recoverable errors
+- Retry of HTTPS request rejected with a badNonce or other recoverable errors
+- Optional private-key reuse (useful for [HPKP](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning))

 ## Planned features

-- optional private-key reuse (useful for [HPKP](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning))
-- customizable way to archive old certificates and private keys
+- TLS-ALPN challenges
-- daemon management via the `acmectl` tool
+- daemon and certificates management via the `acmectl` tool

 ## Build from source